Published 2026-06-25 · 23 min read

 The brokerage compounds; the ecosystem stays parallel

-Most likely · 2-year horizon
+Most likely over a 2-year horizon

 Bull